On Actuality, Duration, and the Illusion of Linear Time

 We are told, by the leading scientists of our days, that once an object reaches the speed of light, it would grow in density as it would also expand the very nature of space.

 Some people may argue that this is impossible, for such traveling object, at the speed of light, would need so much propelling fuel that it would make it impractical.
-This is the main reason why some leading scientists don't believe in any Extraterrestrials reaching our planet's shores through conventional ideas of linear space, because such sidereal traveling, at the speed of light, would simply destroy the witless astronauts, and if we accept Einstein's ideas, the increase of mass, at such rapid acceleration, would amount to a total disaster.
+This is the main reason why some word leading scientists don't believe in any Extraterrestrials reaching our planet's shores through conventional ideas of linear space, because such sidereal traveling, at the speed of light, would simply destroy the witless astronauts, and if we accept Einstein's ideas, the increase of mass, at such rapid acceleration, would amount to a total disaster.

-This view has led some leading scientists to believe that the universe, since the time of the Big Bang, has been growing to such mind-boggling size in the exponential mathematics and general relativity of Einstein, that it makes quite difficult to simply speak in terms of any stable observable phenomena, but as something illusive to our relative humble framework of reference & epistemology.
+This view has led some leading scientists to believe that the universe, since the time of the Big Bang, has been growing to such mind-boggling size in the exponential mathematics and general relativity of Einstein, that it is quite difficult to simply speak in terms of any stable observable phenomena, but as something illusive to our relative humble framework of reference & epistemology.

 Therefore, and nevertheless, perhaps there is a stable constant to all this phantasmagoria of mater, energy, time, space, gravity and density.